aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapepath/_index.md

 ```

 Appends a line segment to the current figure.
-The starting point is the end point of the current figure.
+The starting point is the end point of the current figure.Unit: Pixel.

 **Parameters:**
 | Parameter | Type | Description |